shidhincr/blog-drafts/drafts/welcome-es6-javascript-is-not-fany-anymore.md

 **The super keyword for invoking super class methods.**

 JavaScript supports object oriented programming.
-But, inheritance is tricky in JavaScript, as it's not support natively.
+But, implementing inheritance is tricky in JavaScript, as it's not supported natively.
 JavaScript even has the `super` keyword, however, it's not functional.

-Most of the JavaScript frameworks, those who implemented inheritance, have a pattern like this:
+Most of the JavaScript frameworks, those implemented inheritance, have a pattern like this:

 ```javascript
 	var myBaseObj = {